 For Advisors and Teams we Evaluate or Find

 We do not want it to be a beauty contest, we want facts.
-Therefore, we send out a request to all the advisers we evaluate specific to performance, fees, your team, your firm, type of practice you run, and another 10 areas of your business.
-We use a scoring system and allow the clients to weigh what is most important to them.
-One client could want an adviser with strong work experience while another could over-weight the firms reporting.
+Therefore, we send out a request to all the advisers we evaluate or find specific to performance, fees, team, firm, type of practice run, and 10 additional areas.
+We allow our clients to individually weight what areas are most important to them when evaluating an advisor's business.

 Our initial request always includes historical performance, two-years of manager and asset allocation choices, and fees.
 We ask the advisors to provide three redacted client reports so we can confirm historical data.